-Paper Towels: Bounty Select-A-Size Paper Towels, Huge Rolls, White, 12 Count are a given with me in my cleaning supplies.
+Paper Towels: Bounty Select-A-Size Paper Towels are a given with me in my cleaning supplies.
 I have started having them delivered to my house every month.
 I love it because it’s one thing less I have to go to Costco to buy each month.

 Make your bed every day if you aren’t already and change the sheets weekly.

-Get a basket or clothes hamper for dirty clothes (if your budget allows it, buy one that is divided to store whites and darks).
+Get a basket or clothes hamper for dirty clothes (if your budget allows it, purchase one that is divided to store whites and darks).